mejk/computer-stuff/ubuntu/fast-software-installation.md

 # For fast installation of software on Ubuntu 20.04 LTS

-This may be useful if you just installed Ubuntu 20.04 LTS.
-The software collection is based on our own needs (=includes compilers, data analysis, molecular simualtion related stuff, etc.)
+This may be useful if you just installed Ubuntu 20.04 LTS, no guarantees that this works on any other version.
+The software collection is based on our own needs (=includes compilers, data analysis, molecular simualtion related stuff, etc.).
+This has been tried and tested, but mileage may vary.

+**A few notes:**

-1. There are some redundancies (but that's ok)
+1. There are some redundancies (but that's ok, there's no harm in that)
-2. If you follow this, on a computer that already has some of the software, check first if it is installed or/and needs to be updated (this concerns mostly the packages installed from git & VMD)
+2. If you follow this using a computer that already has some of the software, check first if it is installed or/and needs to be updated (this concerns mostly the packages installed from git & VMD)
 3. The packages from git are installed in `/opt/git`.
-Create the directory and change its access rights (or choose another location) and create also directory `git` under `/opt`:
+If you want to do the same, create the directory and change its access rights (or choose another location) and create also directory `git` under `/opt`:
    ```
    cd /opt
    sudo chown ${USER}:${USER} .